-The next step was to decipher the infamous Dragon instructions.
+The first step before construction can commence is to decipher the infamous Dragon instructions.

-Credit to them they do clearly break down the various differences for
+Credit is due to them as they clearly break down the various differences and options for

-each of the three variants at each stage, but I still double checked
+each of the three variants at each build step, but I still double checked

 that these were correctly picked out and made additional notes from the

 David Byrden website.
-The instructions are ahem....extremely busy, but
+The instructions are as expected, ahem....extremely busy, but

-TBH, apart from a few dubious indicators of parts placement the
+TBH, apart from very few dubious and ambiguous placement of parts the

-instructions are general pretty good.
-Having three variant options on
+instructions are generaly pretty good.
+Having the three variant options on

 many of the steps makes it look far worse than it actually is.
 I simply

-highlighted the parts required wherever a variant choice appeared to
+highlighted the parts required wherever a choice appeared to

 keep me on track.
-I believe there are a few parts mis-labelled, but
+There are a few parts mis-labelled, but

-these are often on mirrored parts that are easy to spot.
+these are mainly on mirrored parts and are easy to spot.

 Although the instructions are not completely clear,

-took a while in figuring out and adopting this simple fix
+took a while in figuring this out and adopt this simple fix

 David Byrden also points out that the smaller idler wheel was